GillMundin/RepData_PeerAssessment1/PA1_template.md

 ## Loading and preprocessing the data
-Set the working directory, load the data and return a summary of the file to check it has loaded properly.
+Set the working directory.
+Load the data and return a summary of the file to check it has loaded properly.

 ```r